junyuxu2006/walkerverificationbot/README.md

 Known issues:
 1. sometimes, the site requires a prove your humanity captcha (This will be fixed and the captcha will be done automatically)
-2. running $go before running $verify causes the program to crash.